RUG-DCC-Research-Software/introduction_to_git_github/README.md

-# This is repository contains the presenation and homeowrk of the Introduction to Git & GitHub wrokshop
+# This is repository contains the presentation and homeowrk of the Introduction to Git & GitHub wrokshop

 ### Reminders
 1) Always work in VS Code